 Every Sack Supper contains:

 - One serving of vegetables

 Because childhood hunger is an issue that affects our whole community, the work to end it should engage the whole community.
 Every person has the ability to serve and be a part of the solution to childhood hunger.
 Volunteers drive our success, helping keep our mission alive and local children fed.
 Each day, hundreds of people from diverse backgrounds give their time to nourish children so they can thrive.

 Kids Helping Kids

 Our Kids Helping Kids program helps students realize their potential through philanthropy, volunteerism, and civic engagement.
 Every child, those affected by hunger and those who are not, has the power to serve and be civically engaged student leaders in their community.
 One-third of volunteers are under age 18.
 By creating an avenue for kids to develop skills in leadership, advocacy, philanthropy, community involvement, problem solving and public speaking, we’re equipping them to pioneer solutions to critical issues within their communities and beyond.
 1 in 5 children are affected by hunger in West Michigan.
 Five in five kids have the power to help end it.

 Urban Growing & Experiential Learning

 A generation of healthy, nourished West Michigan children depends ON YOU.
 Join us as we go from Seed to Sack Supper.
 Urban Growing increases healthy food access and education.
 Our community is helping to grow produce for our Sack Suppers and provide education for youth and families.
-Attacking hunger from all angles is important in the fight.
-With our Urban Growing initiative we attack from the source.
+Creating community solutions for all angles is important to ending childhood hunger.